dizzib/fireprox/README.md

 ## Examples

-To get the firefox current url browse to:
+To get the firefox current url, browse to:

     http://fireprox:8080/exec/content.location.href

-To show 'foo' in an alert box browse to:
+To show 'foo' in an alert box, browse to:

     http://fireprox:8080/exec/alert('foo')